REDUCE YOUR PLANTAR FASCIITIS HEEL PAIN TODAY

 What is Plantar Fasciitis (Heel pain) ?

-Plantar fasciitis is the most common cause of a sore heel
+Plantar fasciitis is the most common cause of a sore heel.

 Plantar fasciitis (also known as Plantar Fasciiosis, Heel spurs or “Policeman’s heel”) involves pain at the insertion of the plantar fascia on the medial calcaneal tubercle.

 When you have this problem you will typically have a sore heel and pain when first getting out of bed which reduces slightly with initial walking and then returns again with extended walking.
+Typically plantar fasciitis will progress through the following stages:

 What Causes Plantar Fasciitis?